-There’s limited data on IBS diagnosis and children, but an older study of North American children in the Journal of Pediatrics found that 14 percent of high school students and 6 percent of middle school students have IBS.
+There’s limited data on IBS diagnosis and children, but an older study of North American children in the Journal of Pediatrics found that

 A child is considered to have IBS when they have abdominal symptoms once a week for two months that relate to bowel movements.
 These bowel movements often:

 - have looser or watery stool or harder, lumpier stool

 Children are often less descriptive about their symptoms.
 You may want to also look for these signs or symptoms (in addition to abdominal pain) after they eat certain foods or have bowel movements:

 - cramping and spasm-like pain in the lower stomach

 - feeling as if they aren’t passing a full bowel movement

 - passing mucus in the stool

 Sometimes mental triggers can bring about IBS symptoms.
 These mental triggers may also appear as:

 How often should your child have bowel movements?